Riding Lawn Mower Won't Start

 Thing 3.
 Compression

-Fuel is always at the top of the check list.
-The reason fuel causes problems is because some fuels are ethanol blended, fuels like e10.
-While small engine manufactures say their engines run on these fuels, they would recommend you use regular gas and the reason for that - their engines were not designed to run on ethanol.
+The reason fuel causes problems is that some fuels are ethanol-blended, such as fuels such as E10.
+While small engine manufacturers say their engines run on these fuels, they would prefer we use regular gas, and the reason for that – their older engines are not designed to run on ethanol.

-Ethanol is an alcohol fuel which is made from plants such as corn and sugar, this alcohol is then mixed with regular gas.
-Ethanol e10 which you see at the gas station is 10% ethanol and 90% gas.
-E15, is you've guessed it, 15% alcohol and 85% gas.
+Ethanol is an alcohol fuel made from plants such as corn and sugar; this alcohol is then mixed with regular gas.
+Ethanol E10, which you see at the gas station, is 10% ethanol and 90% gas.
+E15, as you’ve guessed, is 15% alcohol and 85% gas.
 E15 should never be used in small engines.

-Ethanol burns hotter and it's thought the higher alcohol content is harmful to the rubber and plastic components of the fuel system.
-Using e15 fuel will invalidate your small engine manufactures warranty.
-Ethanol fuels will turn stale after about one month, regular fuel will turn stale after three months.
+Ethanol burns hotter, and it’s thought the higher alcohol content is harmful to the rubber and plastic components of the fuel system.
+Using E15 fuel will invalidate your small engine manufacturer warranty and is outlawed by the EPA for use in outdoor powered equipment.

 The Problem With Ethanol

-It attracts moisture, for cars this isn't an issue because the gas tanks are sealed, meaning the moisture can't get in.
-Lawn mower fuel tanks are not sealed, they need to breath.
+It attracts moisture; this isn’t an issue for cars because the gas tanks are sealed, meaning the moisture can’t get in.
+Lawnmower fuel tanks are sealed, but not to the same extent; they use a one-way valve to allow air in to displace the fuel leaving the gas tank.
 Moisture makes its way into the fuel tank, albeit in very small amounts.

-This isn't an issue when the mower is being used on a regular basis.
-The problem usually arises in the spring, because over the winter months, the alcohol in the carburettor evaporates and leaves the moisture behind, this then corrodes and gums up the carburettor - Now it's a no start.
+This isn’t an issue when the mower is being used regularly as the gas is used up.
+The problem usually arises in the spring because, over the winter months, the alcohol in the carburetor evaporates and leaves moisture behind; this then corrodes and gums up the carburetor – Now it’s a no-start.

 Gas Stabilizer

-Fuel stabilisers were designed for gas powered equipment that may sit for long periods between uses.
-As said earlier regular gas will go stale in about three months.
-Ethanol fuels will go stale in one month, using a fuel stabiliser will keep these fuels fresh for up to two years.
+Fuel stabilizers were designed for gas-powered equipment that may sit for long periods between uses.
+As said earlier, regular gas will go stale in about three months.
+Ethanol fuels will go stale in one month; using a fuel stabilizer will keep these fuels fresh for up to two years.

-If you choose not to use a fuel stabiliser - simply drain the fuel tank and run the mower until the engine stops.
-This should eliminate corrosion, gumming and varnish build up associated with stale fuel but I prefer to use a stabiliser.
+If you choose not to use a fuel stabilizer – simply drain the fuel tank and run the mower until the engine stops.
+This should eliminate corrosion, gumming, and varnish build-up associated with stale fuel, but I prefer to use a stabilizer.

-Check out Sta-bil fuel stabiliser on Amazon, it's easy to use and will save you money in the long run.
+Check out Sta-bil fuel stabilizer on the “Small engine repair tools page”; it’s easy to use and will save you money in the long run.

 Air Filter

-Clean air is as important as fuel, however is much less problematic.
-Filtering the air before it enters the engine is important as it prevents grit from damaging the carburettor and engine components, it also settles the air.
+Clean air is as important as fuel; however, it is much less problematic.
+Filtering the air before it enters the engine is important as it prevents grit from damaging the carburetor and engine components; it also settles the air.

-Most engine manufactures make it easy for owners to quickly check the air filter.
+Most engine manufacturers make it easy for owners to quickly check the air filter.
 Filter covers are usually held on by plastic clips or simple wing nuts.

-The filter should be checked and cleaned every 25 hours and more often in dusty environments, replace every 100 hours.
-Common filter types are pleated paper element, fibre elements and foam.
-Some air filters will have a pre-filter, usually foam, wrapped around the main filter, its function is to catch larger debris.
+The filter should be checked and cleaned every 25 hours and, more often in dusty environments, replaced every 100 hours.
+Common filter types are pleated paper elements, fiber elements, and foam.
+Some air filters will have a pre-filter, usually foam, wrapped around the main filter; its function is to catch larger debris.

-Paper and fibre elements can be cleaned using compressed air, or banging them on the ground works reasonable well.
-If the paper filters are oil or fuel soaked, they will need to be replaced as this blocks air flow.
-Foam elements can be washed in soapy water and refitted when dry.
-Check out "Lawn tractor maintenance".
+Paper and fiber elements can be cleaned using compressed air or banging them on the groundwork reasonably well.
+If the paper filters are oil or fuel-soaked, they will need to be replaced as this blocks airflow.

-When we talk about spark we're talking about the whole ignition system.
-The spark is more than just the plug, the whole system comprises of, depending on how old the mower is: Battery; Starter; Spark plug; Coil and Plug wire; Flywheel; Points; Ignition switch; Control module.
+When we talk about the spark, we’re talking about the whole ignition system.
+The spark is more than just the plug; the whole system comprises of, depending on how old the mower is: Battery, Starter, Spark plug, Coil and Plug wire, Flywheel, Points, Ignition switch, and Control module.

 Battery

-As you know your battery must be in great shape, if it isn't strong enough to turn the engine over fast enough, the flywheel and coil can't make a good spark.
-As I've said earlier, you can rule out this as the issue by jump starting the mower from your car, truck or any 12 volt battery.
+As you know, your battery must be in great shape; if it isn’t strong enough to turn the engine over fast enough, the flywheel and coil can’t make a good spark.
+As said earlier, you can rule out this as the issue by jump-starting the mower from your car, truck, or any 12-volt battery.

 Spark Plug

-In many cases you can simply clean the plug and your away mowing.
+In many cases, you can simply clean the plug, and you’re away mowing.

-Using the correct plug is important, spark plugs have different thread lengths and have a particular heat range.
-Plugs are designed to run hot enough to burn off contaminants but not so hot that it pre-ignites (firing when it shouldn't).
+Using the correct plug is important; spark plugs have different thread lengths and have a particular heat range.
+Plugs are designed to run hot enough to burn off contaminants but not so hot that it pre-ignite (firing when they shouldn’t).

 Coil

-The coil is where the spark is created, coils will produce thousands of volts.
-They have a though job and they work hard in a hot location, right above the cylinder - it's no wonder they are the next most common ignition component to fail.
+The coil is where the voltage is created; coils will produce thousands of volts.
+They have a tough job, and they work hard in a hot location, right above the cylinder – it’s no wonder they are the next most common ignition component to fail.

 Testing and replacing the coil is a simple job.
-Flywheels are a basic component and don't give many issues.
-Points are fitted to much older mowers, they're a serviceable item but I don't cover it in this guide.
+Flywheels are a basic component and don’t give many issues.
+Points are fitted to much older mowers; they’re a serviceable item, but I won’t cover it in this guide.

 Control Module

-These are fitted to most modern mowers, they process the safety sensors signals and start/stop commands.
-In some cases they are incorporated into the dash light panel.
-Most are a basic printed circuit with resisters and relays.
+These are fitted to most modern mowers; they process the safety sensor signals and start/stop commands.
+In some cases, they are incorporated into the dash light panel.
+Most are basic printed circuits with resistors and relays.

 Modules do fail and are vulnerable to moisture.
-Your mower may not have a control module, if so, the ignition switch does all the work.
-The advantage to not having a control module means the system is easier to fault find.
+Your mower may not have a control module; if so, the ignition switch does all the work.
+The advantage of not having a control module is that the system is easier to fault find.

 Ignition Switch

-These are pretty basic and can be tested with a Digital volt meter.
+These are pretty basic and can be tested with a digital voltmeter.
 The number of pins at the rear of the switch will vary depending on the model.
-Ignition switches do fail and terminals tend to corrode.
-We can test inputs, outputs and visually inspect for damage.
+Ignition switches do fail, and terminals tend to corrode.
+We can test inputs and outputs and visually inspect for damage.

-In simple terms, compression is the engines ability to build pressure in the cylinder without it leaking.
+Compression is the engine’s ability to build pressure in the cylinder without it leaking.
 As an engine gets older, the compression value reduces as compression begins to slip past worn sealing rings and valves.

-To test this in the workshop, I use a compression tester.
-Modern engines have a compression release mechanism, which makes them easier to pull start.
-And so on more modern engines I use a leak down test.
-This test pumps air into the engine and measures it's ability to hold the pressure over a given amount of time.
+To test this in the workshop, I used a compression tester.
+Modern engines have a compression release mechanism, which makes it easier to pull start.
+And so, on more modern engines, I use a leak-down test.
+This test pumps air into the engine and measures its ability to hold the pressure over a given amount of time.

-Some of the latest engines from Briggs and Stratton won't ever need their oil changed, advancements in design of engines and materials used are such, that major mechanical failure is uncommon.
-Of course misuse or lack of maintenance will cause failure.
+Some of the latest engines from Briggs and Stratton won’t ever need their oil changed; advancements in the design of engines and materials used are such that major mechanical failure is uncommon.
+Of course, misuse or lack of maintenance will cause failure.

 Measuring Compression